glmdgrielson/words/archives/harbourmaster.md

 the setup for Tal and the aforementioned kid, Gilou, to get to know each other.
 And no, this isn't a romance, I'm pretty sure Tal himself would be the first to complain if his story wound up being a romance.
 Dude's ace as heck.

+## Recap

+TBD

+## Thoughts

+So, a lot of the fantasy here is political in nature, both in the sense that it deals very heavy with intergalactic politics in its themes, but also in that the politics being _featured_ are a fantasy as well, in the same way that Ankh-Morpork is a fantasy.
+It cuts out a lot of the ugliness that makes modern day politics a chore to follow: the scope is small, the power structures are tiny enough that corruption isn't much of a _thing_, and it all just comes off as _reasonable_.

+Which is why I can't stand Veras and anything to do with it, because it throws all that niceness out the window.